jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

     AssertionError: {} != {'key': 'value'}

-  pop_ :ref:`method<functions>` removes the key-value pair and returns the value of the given key from the `dictionary <https://docs.python.org/3/library/stdtypes.html#mapping-types-dict>`_.
+  pop_ :ref:`method<functions>` removes the key-value pair and returns the value of the given key from the dictionary_.
 I change the expectation to match

   .. code-block:: python